peakyquest/perception_vault/orb_slam2_wrapper/README.md

 - **ROS 2 compatibility**: The original `orb_slam_2_ros` targets ROS 1; this wrapper ports the nodes to ROS 2 (Humble, Jazzy) using `rclcpp`, ROS 2 parameters, and ROS 2 topics/services.
 - **Dual map saving**: When the `save_map` service is called, the map is saved both as a binary ORB-SLAM2 map (`map.bin`, in the current working directory) and as an ASCII PCD file (`map.pcd`, in `~/.ros`) that can be consumed by other tools.
 - **Consistent point cloud convention**: The exported `map.pcd` uses the same coordinate convention as the published `PointCloud2` map topic for easy downstream use.
+- **Trajectory publishing**: Optional camera trajectory publishing as a `nav_msgs/msg/Path` message that accumulates all camera poses over time, enabling trajectory visualization in RViz2 when the `publish_trajectory` parameter is enabled.

 ### Inputs / Outputs